 The Engineering Team Reality

-This is the core trade-off every team should evaluate honestly.
-If your requirements genuinely demand on-premise processing for compliance or data residency reasons, the investment is justified.
-If your primary motivation is cost savings, run the numbers carefully.
-Compare total cost of ownership against a managed service.
-If you are weighing the managed route, comparing the top invoice extraction APIs can help you benchmark what commercial solutions deliver out of the box for the pipeline layers you would otherwise build yourself.
+This is the core trade-off: if compliance or data residency requires on-premise processing, the investment may be justified.
+If the main goal is cost savings, compare total cost of ownership against a managed service.
+If you are weighing that route, comparing the top invoice extraction APIs can benchmark what commercial solutions deliver for the layers you would otherwise build.

 When to Self-Host and When to Use a Managed API